Appalachian Bear Rescue wins Land Rover, $25K

 “It is resource intensive, what we do,” this executive director said.

-Many of the bears end up here because of human-animal conflicts.
+Many of the bears end up there because of human-animal conflicts.
 Seven of them are at ABR because of issues related to getting into trash.
-Four were either struck by cars or their mothers were.
+Four were either struck by cars, or their mothers were.

 “We couldn’t do what we do without them,” she said.
 “We could never win something this great without them.”